tytydraco/yessleep/out/In_my_town_of_Brightwood_Pines_murder_was_legal_I_didnt_question_it_until_I_started_getting_toothache.md

 Mom always insisted if it was our time, it was our time.
 If someone attacked us, even family members, then we accepted it.

-I caught the moment her elbow slam into the boy’s mouth, just as he drove the blade of the knife into her skull.
+I caught the moment her elbow knocked into the boy’s mouth, just as he drove the blade of the knife into her skull.
 Until then, he had been panting and laughing, his eyes lit up with an insanity I only knew from my mom’s tales.

 She told me stories where her friends had gotten pleasure from killing.
 As quick as it had come, though, the euphoria of taking someone’s life left the boy’s eyes, and he dropped to the ground, one hand over his mouth, the other slipping from the knife.